Break the deadlock with litigation insurance for shareholder disputes

 No. Our products and services are available regardless of the type of retainer you have with your client.

-We would encourage you to propose cases to us at the outset without a Counsel’s opinion, since it is not a pre-requisite.
-Ideally, we would like a case summary from you – to include the background facts of the case, the strengths and weaknesses of the case, how any weaknesses might be overcome, and your overall view of the merits.
+Not at the outset.
+It is always helpful to see counsel’s opinion if it’s available but not essential.
+Ideally, we would like a case summary from you – to include the background facts of the case, your assessment of the strengths and weaknesses of the case, how any weaknesses might be overcome, and your overall view of the merits.

 Contact our experts